-- gradual loss of consciousness
+- the gradual loss of consciousness

 Treatment & Preventive measures of High Altitude Sickness

 The initial treatment of high altitude sickness is descending to a lower altitude as quickly as possible.
 One of the most common medications used to treat & prevent High altitude sickness is Diamox.
 This can be easily purchased anywhere in Kathmandu.
-This medication helps to treat the onset primary symptoms but if the person starts to show the symptoms of HACE or HAPE then, he/she should be immediately taken to lower altitude & sent to emergency as soon as possible.
+This medication helps to treat the onset primary symptoms but if the person starts to show the symptoms of HACE or HAPE then, he/she should be immediately taken to lower altitude & sent to an emergency as soon as possible.

 Here are some of the things you can apply to prevent yourself from high altitude sickness;-

 A normal human body needs at least 2-3 days to adjust to new altitude which is why you should take in slow while trekking to a higher elevation.
 Avoid flying or driving directions to a higher elevation.
 If you have to fly or drive then, stay at a lower altitude for at least 24 hours before going all the way up.
 While travelling on foot, you should plan your trip in such a way that you’ll have at least 1 day acclimatization day before climbing to the higher altitude.

 - Avoid alcohol & smoking

 You should avoid drinking alcohol & smoking cigarettes while travelling to a higher altitude.
 Drinking alcohol & smoking cigarettes can make your altitude sickness symptoms worse.
 Even if you want to drink, you should wait at least 48 hours to give your body time to adjust in higher altitude.